Job title Outdoor Activity Instructor

 An Outdoor Activity Instructor job sounds like a varied role…

 The working environment is supportive and fun, you get to live and work with different people from around the country and world.
 In my opinion you can’t beat the variety in this job as an Outdoor Activity Instructor, or being active in the outdoors.

 Working outdoors, is the weather a problem?

 As an Outdoor Activity Instructor you know you will be working outdoors so you know the weather can be an issue, but you can’t let it affect the quality of your work.
 For those not so keen on the rain there is always jobs as an Outdoor Activity Instructor in the South of France and Spain!

 “You get an overwhelming sense of achievement when a child challenges themselves and achieves something.”

 And it must be seasonal…

-You can also work long hours and although the work is very rewarding the days can be tiring.
+Outdoor Activity Instructor jobs can involve working long hours and although the work is very rewarding the days can be tiring.
 Maintaining enthusiasm is key!

 An education or sport-related degree or qualification is always a good foundation but not essential.
 You will find a lot of on-the-job training to develop in you outdoors career.